dan046/100-days-of-code/log.md

 Redoing the exercises to make sure I understand the concepts and train my brain to implement the correct algorithms based on the given problem.
 One thing I realized, I really am still confused at the concept of converting dollar values to cents.
 I still have a hard time grasping the concept over simply using .toFixed() method to get the accurate and correct values.

 **Link to work:** n/a

+### Day 32: August 28, 2023

+JavaScript Refresher Fundamentals - Exercise Blitz

+1. Exercise Blitz from Basics to Current Lesson

+**Thoughts**
+Redoing the exercises to make sure I understand the concepts and train my brain to recognize patterns in order to implement the correct algorithms in solving a problem.
+Currently at exercise 7 and refactoring codes.

+**Link to work:** n/a